tehruhn/bofin_fast/README.md

 ## Abstract

 The “hierarchical equations of motion” (HEOM) method is a powerful numerical approach to solve the dynamics and steady-state of a quantum system coupled to a non-Markovian and non-perturbative environment.
 Originally developed in the context of physical chemistry, it has also been extended and applied to problems in solid-state physics, optics, single-molecule electronics,and biological physics.
 Here we present a numerical library in Python, integrated with the powerful QuTiP platform, which implements the HEOM for both Bosonic and Fermionic environments.
 Wedemonstrate it’s utility with a series of examples.
-For the Bosonic case, we present examples for fitting arbitrary spectral densities, modelling a Fenna-Matthews-Olsen photosynthetic complex,and simulating dynamical decoupling of a spin from it’s environment.
-For the Fermionic case, we present an integrable single-impurity example, used as a benchmark of the code, and a morecomplex example of an impurity strongly coupled to a single vibronic mode, with applications in single-molecule electronics.
+For the Bosonic case, we present examples for fitting arbitrary spectral densities, modelling a Fenna-Matthews-Olsen photosynthetic complex,and simulating dynamical decoupling of a spin from its environment.
+For the Fermionic case, we present an integrable single-impurity example, used as a benchmark of the code, and a more complex example of an impurity strongly coupled to a single vibronic mode, with applications in single-molecule electronics.

-## Repository layout
+## C++ HEOM Solver

-The repository contains two packaged versions of the HEOM solver :
+We have developed two packaged versions of the HEOM solver :

-- **BoFiNPy** : Pure Python version of the HEOM solver.
+- **BoFiN-Py** : Pure Python version of the HEOM solver.
 Has a `BosonicHEOMSolver` and `FermionicHEOMSolver`.
-- **BoFiNCPP** : Hybrid C++ - Python version, with backend for RHS construction of the HEOM solver written in C++.
+- **BoFiN-CPP** : Hybrid C++ - Python version, with backend for RHS construction of the HEOM solver written in C++.
 Otherwise completely identical in user interface and functionality to the pure Python version.

+This repository contains the hybrid Python-C++ version of the solver.
 It should be noted that the C++ version dramatically speeds up RHS construction, with respect to the Python version.
 (TODO SHOW PERFORMANCE GRAPH)

-## Install dependencies
+## Installing dependencies & setting up

-From the main repository folder, `qutip_heom`, run the following command to install dependencies :
+For uniformity across platforms, we recommend using Conda environments to keep the setup clean, and to install dependencies painlessly (since `pip install` is known to have issues on Mac OS).
+Once you have Conda installed, make a fresh Python 3 environment called `bofin_env`, and then switch to it :

 ```
-pip3 install -r requirements.txt
+conda create -n bofin_env python=3.8
+conda activate bofin_env
 ```
-## Installation instructions for Python version (BoFiN-Py)

-From `qutip_heom`, navigate to the `bofin_py_heom` folder using `cd bofin_py_heom/`.
-From here, run the following commands :
+In your `bofin_env` environment, install requirements using :
 ```
-pip3 install -e .
+conda install numpy scipy cython
+conda install -c conda-forge qutip
 ```
-This installs the pure Python version of the HEOM solvers.

-## Installation instructions for C++ version (BoFiN-CPP)
+This will ensure painless setup across Windows, Linux and Mac OS.

+## Installing the BoFiN-HEOM package

-From inside `qutip_heom`, navigate to the `bofin_cpp_heom` folder using `cd bofin_cpp_heom/`.
-From here, run the following commands :
+Once you have the dependencies installed, from the `qutip_heom` folder, run the following commands :
 ```
 python3 setup.py build_ext --inplace
 pip3 install -e .